-Western Style Riding Article and Photos Copyrighted - see credits below
+Western Riding Disciplines Article and Photos Copyrighted - see credits below

-Western Style Riding is a colorful equestrian world, and in the tradition of the Americans and Canadians who ventured westward, settled the land, and established ranches.
+Western Riding Disciplines compose a colorful equestrian world, and in the tradition of the Americans and Canadians who ventured westward, settled the land, and established ranches.

-Today’s western horse shows offer a full slate of western classes, most of which derive from the work which the cowboy did from horseback, or from general riding across country back when the West was won.
-Like herdsmen everywhere in the world, the American vaquero and cowboy controlled his horse with one hand, because he needed the other to do things with: swinging and throwing a rope, opening and closing a gate, shooting, leading another horse, etc.
+Today’s shows offer a full slate of classes for western riding disciplines, most of which derive from the work which the cowboy did from horseback, or from general riding across country back when the West was won.
+Like herdsmen everywhere in the world, the American vaquero and cowboy controlled his mount with one hand, because he needed the other to do things with: swinging and throwing a rope, opening and closing a gate, shooting, leading another animal, etc.

 The American vaquero directly inherited this one-handed style from his Iberian forerunner, who held in his working arm a type of lance.

-In true western spirit, the riders attire is only marginally regulated, and leaves lots of room for individual tastes, and for ever-changing trends.
-A western hat, a long-sleeved shirt, and cowboy boots is about the extent of the regulations.
+In all western ridning disciplines, the rider’s attire is only marginally regulated, and leaves lots of room for individual tastes, and for ever-changing trends.
+A hat, a long-sleeved shirt, and cowboy boots is about the extent of the regulations.

-When it comes to the equipment, however, everything is outlined in minute detail, and riding with an illegal piece of equipment automatically results in disqualification, which is necessary to ensure a level playing field in the sport of western style riding.
+When it comes to the equipment used in western riding disciplines however, everything is outlined in minute detail, and using an illegal piece of equipment automatically results in disqualification, which is necessary to ensure a level playing field.

-Today’s western style riding classes include roping, where the free arm and hand is actually needed, but in most other classes it is just a matter of tradition that reins are held in one hand.
-There are also classes for junior horses in which they may be shown two-handed in a snaffle bit or hackamore.
-Senior horses must be shown one-handed
+Today’s classes for western riding disciplines include the sub-group of roping, where the free arm and hand is actually needed, but in most other classes it is just a matter of tradition that reins are held in one hand.
+There are also classes for junior mounts in which they may be shown two-handed in a snaffle bit or hackamore.
+Seniors must be shown one-handed